BMW Motorrad

-BMW Motorrad is the motorcycle brand of BMW, part of its Corporate and Brand Development division.
+BMW Motorrad is the motorcycle brand and division of German automotive manufacturer, BMW.
 It has produced motorcycles since 1923, and achieved record sales for the fifth year in succession in 2015.
 With a total of 136,963 vehicles sold in 2015, BMW registered a growth of 10.9% in sales in comparison with 2014.

 In May 2011, the 2,000,000th motorcycle produced by BMW Motorrad was an R1200GS.

 History

 The company began as an aircraft engine manufacturer in the early 20th century and through World War I. BMW manufactured its first motorcycle in 1923, the R32, which featured a flat-twin boxer engine.
 BMW Motorrad still uses the flat-twin boxer configuration, but now manufactures motorcycles with a variety of engine configurations.

 Current production

-With the exception of the G310 series (which is produced at TVS's Tamil Nadu, India plant), all BMW Motorrad's motorcycle production takes place at its plant in Berlin, Germany.
+Most BMW Motorrad's motorcycle production takes place at its plant in Berlin, Germany.
+The G 310 and F 450 series are produced at TVS' plant in Hosur, Tamil Nadu, India, the C 400 series is produced at Loncin's plant in Chongqing, China, while the plants in Manaus, Brazil and Rayong, Thailand produce a variety of models for the local markets.
 Some engines are manufactured in Austria, China, and Taiwan.
 Most of the current motorcycles in BMW Motorrad's range were designed by David Robb, who was the company's chief designer from 1993 to 2012 when he was replaced by Edgar Heinrich.

-The most popular model is the R1200GS and its sibling R1200GS Adventure, which sold 24,467 units – accounting for 28% of BMW's annual production.
+The most popular model is the R1300GS and its sibling R1300GS Adventure.
 Current production includes a variety of shaft and chain driven models, with engines from 310 cc to 1,802 cc; and models designed for off-road, dual-purpose, sport, and touring activities.